neon-bindings/rfcs/text/0000-zero-dot-two.md

 # Critique
 [critique]: #critique

 We could freeze all past decision and avoid backwards-incompatible changes.
-TODO
+Neon is still at 0.1.x and while the community is growing, I think we still have a budget for incompatible changes.

 We could make these changes one at a time.
-TODO
+This would be frustrating to people who'd rather get their upgrades over with.

 We could wait for more incompatible changes before releasing a new minor version.
-TODO
+There's only so many changes a user can tolerate at once before they're going to either put off upgrading indefinitely or give up on Neon.
+Since VM 2.0 is a pretty major change, we should only have a small handful of smaller changes go along with it.

 # Unresolved questions
 [unresolved]: #unresolved-questions